Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-\paragraph{\textbf{Wavelet transformations and multi-resolution analysis}} The question of identifying which features can be safely removed without affecting reconstruction quality is highly non-trivial, and what seems like “noise” to a model may be signal to a researcher \cite{cappello2025}.
+The question of identifying which features can be safely removed without affecting representation/reconstruction quality is highly non-trivial, and what seems like “noise” to a model may be signal to a researcher \cite{cappello2025}.
 A partial answer lies in selecting an appropriate analysis window—such as a block size or time interval that ensures meaningful patterns in the data are effectively captured \cite{Mallat2008}.
-This choice involves a tradeoff: smaller windows allow for detection of localized, high-frequency phenomena or ``anomalies," whereas larger windows tend to smooth over these details and are better suited for identifying broader, low-frequency trends \cite{Mallat2008}.
+This choice involves a tradeoff: smaller windows allow for detection of localized, high-frequency phenomena or ``anomalies", whereas larger windows tend to smooth over these details and are better suited for identifying broader, low-frequency trends \cite{Mallat2008}.
 From signal processing, we know that methods that rely on assumptions of stationarity or ergodicity over large windows (e.g., Fourier analysis) tend to obscure transient or localized phenomena, particularly when the underlying data are random or nonstationary \cite{Shapiro1993,Mallat2008}.

 Wavelet theory and multiscale analysis offer a compelling solution to this tradeoff by enabling the simultaneous examination of both local anomalies and global trends.
 In the wavelet domain, the coefficients provide a hierarchical description of the signal: some capture long-range correlations with narrow frequency bands, while others represent short-term variations associated with wide frequency bands.
 This multiscale representation inherently allows for a flexible balance between resolution in time (or space) against resolution in frequency (or momentum).
-An illustration of the wavelet transform and its time–frequency tiling is shown in Fig.\ref{fig:barbara}.
-Additional details on the wavelet transform are provided in Appendix B1.
+An illustration of the wavelet transform coefficients and its time–frequency tiling is shown in Fig.\ref{fig:barbara}.
+Additional details on the technical details of wavelet transform are provided in SI~\ref{appendix:wavelet}.

-This multiscale capability is particularly desirable in physics data analysis, where phenomena of interest often manifest across a range of spatial or temporal scales.
+This multiscale capability is particularly desirable in physics data analysis, where phenomena of interest often manifest across a range of spatial or temporal scales. \\

-\paragraph{\textbf{Beating the low-frequency bias.}} Inspired by wavelet theory, we explore a hierarchical INR design that encodes the wavelet coefficients of the data instead of working with the raw space.
-In principle, a sufficiently expressive coordinate MLP could emulate multiscale transforms (and even surpass them) by virtue of universal approximation.
-In practice, however, optimization dynamics make this inefficient: standard INRs exhibit a well-documented spectral bias—they fit low frequencies first and struggle to recover high-frequency structure—so convergence on fine detail is slow or requires substantially larger models \cite{tancik2020fourier,Sitzmann2020}.